Jingyang-Zhou/noahbenson.github.io/about.md

 permalink: /about/
 ---

-I study how visual information is processed at different stages in the brain.
+I work in visual neuroscience with a computation and a low level bias.
 For more information about my research, see my [Research]({{site.baseurl}}/research/) page or my [Curriculum Vitae]({{site.baseurl}}/cv/).